apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**South Korean opposition wins parliamentary vote in landslide**
+**Trump's bid to delay hush money trial again rejected by New York appeals court**

-You can read more about it [here](https://www.bbc.com/news/world-asia-68785969).
+You can read more about it [here](https://www.axios.com/2024/04/10/trump-hush-money-trial-delay-rejected-court).

 ## Requirements
 - Python 3.8